nycdb/nycdb/README.md

 ## Build it yourself!

-###  Installation
+###  Installation via pypi and using the nycdb cli tool

 *Requirements*

-Postgres and Python.
-I recommend using Ansible or Docker if you can.
-See the ``` Dockerfile ``` for a list of required packages for Debian or Ubuntu.
+Postgres and Python3.
 As of right now, Postgres 10 is not compatible.
-Please be sure to postgres 9.6 until those issues are fixed.
+Please be sure to Postgres 9.6 until those issues are fixed.

 *Setup*

-Clone the repo: ``` git clone https://github.com/aepyornis/nyc-db.git --recursive ```

-Create a pg database if you don't have one setup already: ``` createdb nycdb```

-### Quickly create the whole database:

-These must be run from the root of the repo.
-Expect this whole process to take a few hours.

-Download the data files: ``` make download ```

-Build the database: ``` make nyc-db ```

-There are 4 connection variables that you can pass to configure the postgres connection.
-For instance:
+Install the nycdb package using pip: ```pip3 install nycdb ``` This will install the program ` nycdb `.

+To download a dataset use: ``` nycdb --download [dataset-name] ```

+To insert a dataset into postgres: ``` nycdb --load [dataset-name] -U [pg-user] -P [pg-dataset] -D [pg-database] ```

+see ` src/README.rst ` for more information on the CLI program.

+### Using the Makefile to build the database

+As a convenience you can create the database in one go using this command:

 ```
 make nyc-db DB_HOST=localhost DB_DATABASE=nycdb DB_USER=databaseuser DB_PASSWORD=mypassword
 ```

-## NYCDB CLI TOOL

-The Makefile is just a convenience for running the nycdb cli program, which will enable you to  customize your installation more, such as only importing some of the datasets.
-See the README.md in the  ` ./src ` directory.

-## If you like docker:

-Clone the repo: ``` git clone https://github.com/aepyornis/nyc-db.git ```

-_In root of repo:_

-Setup docker:  ```  make docker-setup ```

-Download the data files: ``` make download ```

-Create the database: ``` make docker-run ```

-_After the database is built:_

-Enter a psql shell: ``` make docker-shell ```

-Make database dump: ``` make docker-dump ```

-Run the database standalone: ``` make docker-db-standalone ```

-## If you like ansible:
+## Ansible playbook

+In the ` /ansible ` folder there are two playbooks. playbook.yml setups a server ready to install the database at /srv/nycdb. api.yml runs the public api at https://api.nycdb.info

-Create a fresh debian stretch or ubuntu 16 server and configure your ansible hosts file.
+To use, create a fresh debian stretch or ubuntu 16 server and configure your ansible hosts file.
 It might end up looking something like this:

 ```
 [nycdb]